Residents across County Durham are being invited to a free course that helps people to brush up on their online skills.

 “We want to show people that online technology is nothing to be afraid of and the benefits in all aspects of life are endless.”

-For more information on September’s event call 0800 083 0333 or visit www.timetogetonline.org.uk, which promotes up and coming free sessions across the county as well as providing self-help guides.
+For more information on November’s event call 0800 083 0333 or visit www.timetogetonline.org.uk, which promotes up and coming events across the county as well as providing self-help guides.